Shame is the most powerful motivator of human behaviour.

 Jesus Christ teaches us to face up to the shame of a mocking world and to resist the sins which characterise one’s peer group Heb 12:1.
 ‘And they departed from before the council, rejoicing that they were counted worthy to suffer shame for Jesus’ name’ Act 5:41.

 This is why “Fear not” is such a common command in Scripture.
 We are not to fear our peer group.
 Christ sets us free from it.
 He told His hearers: ‘How can you believe, who receive honour from one another and do not seek the honour that comes from God only?’
 Jn 5:44.
 As long as people seek each other’s approval and honour, they will never break out of that bondage in order to believe and to follow Jesus Christ.

 The Lord Jesus Christ faced up to His public humiliation and shame 1. as part of the price to be paid for making atonement to offended justice for the sins of His people; and 2. as the only means of redeeming them from the just punishment of their sins.
 ‘I gave My back to the smiters, and My cheeks to them that plucked off the hair: I hid not My face from shame and spitting’ Isa 50:6.

-By His example and by the power of His Spirit, Jesus’ disciples learn to resist the prevailing sins of their peer groups, which hinders their progress in godliness and their Christian race Heb 12:1.
+From His example and by the power of His Spirit, Jesus’ disciples learn to resist the prevailing sins of their peer groups, sins which hinder their progress in godliness and in their Christian race Heb 12:1.

 They do so by ‘looking unto Jesus the Author and Finisher of our faith; Who for the joy that was set before Him endured the cross, despising the shame, and is set down at the right hand of the throne of God’ Heb 12:2.
 They look ahead to the finishing line and lay aside what hinders their running.